pivotal/docs-tap/scc/install-ootb-sc-wtest.hbs.md

-# Install Out of the Box Supply Chain with Testing
+# Install Out of the Box Supply Chain with Testing for Supply Chain Choreographer

-This document describes how to install Out of the Box Supply Chain with Testing from the Tanzu Application Platform package repository.
+This topic describes how you can install Out of the Box Supply Chain with Testing for Supply Chain Choreographer from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Out of the Box Supply Chain with Testing.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).